Valerie French-Kilroy was ‘put here to help’, her funeral in Cork was told

 Bishop of Cork Dr Paul Colton and Christopher Peters, Dean of Rosscarbery lead the procession at the funeral of Valerie French-Kilroy, who was found dead last week at her home in Mayo.
 Photograph: Denis Boyle

-Mother of three, Valerie French-Kilroy (41), who was found dead at her home in Co Mayo at the weekend, was remembered as a caring and loving mother who was “put here to help” people.
+Valerie French-Kilroy, who was found dead at her home in Co Mayo last week, was remembered as a caring and loving mother who was “put here to help” people at her funeral Mass on Thursday.

-Ms French-Kilroy’s brother, David French recalled his sister’s caring nature in a eulogy at St Fachtna’s Church of Ireland Cathedral in Rosscarbery in West Cork on Thursday, where colleagues who worked with her in the HSE in Mayo joined with locals and family members to remember her.
+Ms French-Kilroy’s brother, David French recalled his sister’s caring nature in a eulogy at St Fachtna’s Church of Ireland Cathedral in Rosscarbery in west Cork.

 Mr French asked mourners to bear with him as he delivered a poignant and moving tribute to his late sister.
 He prefaced his remarks by reminding mourners how he and Ms French-Kilroy’s family’s most immediate priority was the welfare of her three little boys, one aged 5 and twins aged 2.